01 of 06

 As tempting as it is to go into this project with a childish sense of wonder, it’s not the best way.
 We promise.
 You’ll want to pull some inspiration, figure out what colors you want to use, and think about what you want to paint on each pot before you get started.
 Also, keep in mind that a nice tight color palette helps to tie the whole look together.

-In my experience, unless you’re really great with a paintbrush, it helps to use guides to get straight lines.
-Since I wanted to do stripes, I started by either taping off (for the flat straight rim, painter’s tape works best) or using rubber bands to do stripes on the curved body.Continue to 4 of 6 below.
+In our experience, unless you’re exceptional with a paintbrush, it helps to use guides to get straight lines.
+Since we wanted to do stripes, we started by either taping off (for the flat straight rim, painter’s tape works best) or using rubber bands to do stripes on the curved body.Continue to 4 of 6 below.

 04 of 06